ECCC-MSC/open-data/docs/msc-data/nwp_rdps/readme_rdps-datamart_en.md

 ## List of variables

-The list of available data is:
+The list of available variables is:

 <table id="csv-table" class="display"></table>